brakmic/BackbonePlayground/README.md

 # Backbone Playground

-This app is a testing environment for Backbone-based WebApps.
+This is a testing environment for Backbone-based WebApps.
 It reuses some modules from the AmpersandJS framework (getconfig, moonboots, templatizer etc.)
 There's also a complete MarionetteJS framework included (as a separate JS + Marionette.Wreqr and Marionette.Babysitter packages).